 Concerning Violence presents a striking, contemporary portrait of African anti‑colonial resistance, built from archival footage drawn from Swedish documentaries filmed between 1966 and 1987.
 These vivid, on‑the‑ground images capture some of the most audacious episodes in the fight against colonial domination.
 The film weaves this material together with passages from Frantz Fanon’s seminal 1960 text The Wretched of the Earth, a work that continues to offer essential insight into modern forms of neocolonial power, the turmoil it produces, and the uprisings that emerge in response.

-BLACK NATIONS/QUEER NATIONS (dir.
+BLACK NATIONS/QUEER NATIONS? (dir.
 Shari Frilot)

 Black Nations/Queer Nations? is an experimental documentary that captures the landmark 1995 conference on lesbian and gay sexualities in the African diaspora.
 The gathering convened influential scholars, activists, and cultural workers to examine the economic, political, and social realities shaping the lives of diasporic lesbians, gay men, bisexual, and transgender people.
 The film weaves together standout moments from the event while tracing the links between popular culture and emerging Black queer media.
 It underscores the lasting significance of this historic meeting for Black LGBTQ+ communities.